superzanttu/KaivosAI/.github/instructions/commit_message_update.txt.instructions.md

 ---
 applyTo: '**'
 ---
 Always update `commit_message.txt` immediately after making code changes.
-The file should contain a concise summary of the change(s) suitable for the automatic commit helper.
+Append a single new entry describing the latest change(s) to the end of the file; do not remove or overwrite previous entries.
+The file is treated as an append-only changelog used by the automatic commit helper.